DKM Sudoku Online Help

 - Press the space or Delete key to remove any numbers from the highlighted cell.

-- Press the "P" key to toggle between Pen and Pencil or use the mouse wheel.
+- Press the "P" key to toggle between Pen and Pencil or use the mouse wheel (if not in Active Number mode - see below).

 - Press the "U" key to undo last input.